-Mikage is built upon a clear vision: To create a fast, pleasant-to-use emulator that captures the entire 3DS experience with an "it just works" approach.
+Mikage is built upon a clear vision: To create a fast, pleasant-to-use emulator that captures the entire 3DS experience with an authentic "it just works" approach.

 There already exist a number of other 3DS emulators.
 Here's what distinguishes Mikage from them:

 - Better optimized: We use the Vulkan graphics API for rendering since it's better suited for the pecularities of both modern desktop graphics cards and of mobile hardware than the legacy system OpenGL.
 Furthermore, an ARM64 JIT is in the works for fullspeed CPU emulation

 - Capture the entire 3DS experience: We go beyond game emulation - just think about all the other things that happen when you turn on your 3DS!
 Mikage supports applets like the Mii Maker as well as the Home Menu itself, and it provides replacements for them where it aids integration with the PC/Android platform running the emulator

 - Do it well, and do it right: Instead of throwing together a large number of novel but unfinished features, we take our time to deliver well-thought-out and polished functionality that "feels right" as a whole.
 Details will be announced once we ship these features to our users.
 Stay tuned!